 Contributors JD designed the electronic database search.
 PC, PK and GH conducted literature screening and data extraction of all included papers.
 PC analysed the data.
 All authors (PC, GH, JD, RvG, GK, MvT, JH, JA and PK) analysed the data and reviewed the manuscript for important intellectual content.
 PK is the study guarantor.

-Funding The study has partly been funded by the Amsterdam Public Health Research Institute.
+Funding The study has partly been funded by the Amsterdam Public Health Research Institute as well as by The Netherlands Organisation for Health Research and Development, ZonMW (grant number 852001929).

 Competing interests JA intends to set up a spin-off company concerning the implementation of a mobile application concerning the IkHerstel intervention in the Netherlands, holds a chair in Insurance Medicine paid by the Dutch Social Security Agency Is stockholder of Evalua Received grants from ZonMw/NWO, Instituut Gak, UWV, SZW, VWS, Pfizer, Achmea, CVZ/Zorg Instituut outside the submitted work.
 All other authors declare no conflicts of interests, financial of other.